Richard McCreery: Second World War

 Doherty sums up this, the final campaign of the Eighth Army as follows: ‘Sir Richard McCreery had managed one of the finest performances of a British army in the course of the war.
 He had done so through attention to detail, careful planning and a strategic flair that had few superiors.’

 McCreery was the last commander of the British Eighth Army; in 1945 it was re-constituted as British Troops Austria.
 He was also the only cavalryman to command it.
+He was appointed a Knight Commander of the Order of the British Empire in July 1945.

 Post-war years

 After the war McCreery was General Officer Commanding-in-Chief, British Forces of Occupation in Austria and British representative on the Allied Commission for Austria.
 He was thus responsible for running that part of the country under British occupation.
 (Austria, including Vienna, was divided between the four Allied powers, in the manner portrayed in the celebrated film, The Third Man.)
 During his time in Austria his office was next to a room in Schönbrunn Palace, just outside Vienna, which was known as the Napoleonzimmer, so commemorating a very different occupation.
 McCreery held this post from July 1945 to March 1946.
 From 1946 to 1948, McCreery was General Officer Commanding-in-Chief, British Army of the Rhine in Germany, succeeding Field Marshal Montgomery.
 In 1948–49, McCreery was the British Army Representative on the Military Staff Committee at the United Nations.
 McCreery lived with his family on Long Island and commuted to an office on the 61st floor of the Empire State Building in New York.
 The agenda of the Committee at that time was to set up an independent fighting force for the United Nations, an aim which was never realised.